daniegarcia254/Stats-Portal/README.md

 ## Installation

-The easiest way to build and deploy the application is by using _Docker_:
+Once you have everything configured, the easiest way to build and deploy the application is by using _Docker_:
 ```
 docker-compose up && docker-compose build;
 ```